TiansiGu/NS3-DifferentiatedServices/readme.md

 - **DRR fairness** — Flows receive bandwidth proportional to their assigned weights.

 Use these captured files to draw plots as your primary validation.

+## ⚠️ Notes on Packet Classification and Header Requirements

+The packet classification logic in this project **relies on the presence of a PPP header** (`ns3::PppHeader`) in every packet.
+This design simplifies header parsing by ensuring that all packets conform to a predictable structure before IP and transport layer fields are accessed.

+As a result:

+- **You must use `PointToPoint` links** in all simulations.
+These links attach `PppHeader` by default, enabling filters like `SourceIpAddress`, `DestinationPortNumber`, etc., to work correctly.
+- If you switch to other link types (e.g., `Csma`, `Wifi`), the classification may silently fail unless you rewrite the `Match()` methods to parse the appropriate link-layer headers.
+-  If `PppHeader` is not found, `FilterElement::Match()` will log an error and return `false`, meaning the packet may fall back to the default traffic class.

+This behavior is consistent across all `FilterElement` types and ensures deterministic filter logic when using `PointToPointHelper`.

 ## Author